ethical0101/News-Aggregator-JS/README.md

-# News-Aggregater-JS
+# News Aggregator App

-A simple News Aggregator built using JavaScript that fetches and displays the latest headlines from various sources via APIs.
-It provides a clean interface to browse top news stories, filter by categories, and search for specific topics, making it an efficient way to stay updated with current events.
+A simple web-based News Aggregator built using JavaScript that fetches and displays the latest headlines from various news sources via APIs.
+The app provides an intuitive interface to browse top stories, filter news by category, and search for specific topics.

+## Features

+- Fetches news from multiple sources using APIs.
+- Categorized news sections (e.g., Technology, Sports, Business, etc.).
+- Search functionality to find news based on keywords.
+- Responsive and user-friendly interface.

+## Technologies Used

+- **HTML5**: For the structure of the web page.
+- **CSS3**: For styling and layout.
+- **JavaScript**: For fetching and displaying news using APIs.
+- **News API**: [https://newsapi.org](https://newsapi.org) for fetching news headlines.